Ronald MacDonald (athlete): University

+Later life

+After a year of postgraduate work at Harvard University, MacDonald accepted a position as a general practice physician in the Port au Port Peninsula of Newfoundland and he became a successful doctor practicing there and in Nova Scotia.

-On August 18, 1909, Ronald MacDonald raced and won his last marathon in St. John’s, Newfoundland against his former teammate John Lorden on a six-lap-to-the-mile track at St. Bonaventure's College before 3,000 spectators.
-MacDonald was four laps behind at the twenty mile mark when Lorden "hit the wall."
-At the end, MacDonald finished 40 yards and ten seconds ahead of Lorden, in a time of 3:07:50 over 25 miles (40 km).
+On August 18, 1909, MacDonald raced and won his last marathon in St. John's, Newfoundland, against his former teammate John Lorden on a six-lap-to-the-mile track at St. Bonaventure's College before 3,000 spectators.
+MacDonald was four laps behind at the 20-mile mark when Lorden "hit the wall."
+At the end, MacDonald finished 40 yards and 10 seconds ahead of Lorden, in a time of 3:07:50 over 25 miles (40 km).
 MacDonald wrote one of the first books on running, How to Train and Win a Marathon Race.

 MacDonald lived and practiced on the Port au Port Peninsula for thirty years.
 When the limestone quarry at Aguathuna opened up, he accepted a position as doctor for the workers at the facility.
-In 1913 he married Ada Pieroway of St. Georges, Newfoundland, and they had five children.
-In 1938 he returned to Antigonish with his family to retire; he had gained a lot of weight due to diabetes, and his health had deteriorated.
-In 1942 he suffered a severe stroke; five years later he died at Antigonish.
+In 1913, he married Ada Pieroway of St. Georges, Newfoundland, and they had five children.
+In 1938, he returned to Antigonish with his family to retire; he had gained a lot of weight due to diabetes, and his health had deteriorated.
+In 1942, he had a severe stroke; five years later he died at Antigonish on September 3, 1947.
 He is buried at Heatherton, Nova Scotia, a short distance from his birthplace.

 MacDonald was part of the original inductees in the Nova Scotia Sports Hall of Fame for Track and Field in 1979.